Terence Kongolo

-When playing for Monaco, he struggled to get into the first team, making until three appearances in Ligue 1 prior to his departure.
 He joined Huddersfield Town in January 2018, initially on loan, before rejoining them on a permanent transfer.
 When they were relegated from the Premier League in 2019, Kongolo remained for the first half of the 2019–20 season, before joining Fulham on loan in January 2020, making the deal permanent in October 2020.

 Born in Switzerland to Congolese parents, Kongolo was raised in the Netherlands and has represented the Netherlands national team.
 He was part of the Netherlands squad that finished third at the 2014 FIFA World Cup.

 Early life

 Kongolo was born in Fribourg, Switzerland, to Congolese parents Editha and Erik; he moved to the Netherlands when he was four years old and, despite being raised in the Netherlands, he holds Swiss citizenship.
 He is the eldest of three children: he has two younger brothers: Rodney, born in 1998, and Fidel.